Yucca schidigera: Distribution and habitat

 Yucca schidigera is native to Arizona, Baja California, California, Nevada, and Utah.
 It is found in the southernmost part of Nevada, in Washington County in Utah, and the northwestern part of Arizona.

 It is most common in the Mojave Desert, but is also widespread in the Sonoran Desert and west to the Pacific coast of southern California and into Baja California.
 Y. schidigera reaches its southernmost extent in the Baja California desert.

 In the coastal part of its range, Y. schidigera usually associates with Adenostoma fasciculatum (chamise).

 This yucca typically grows on rocky desert slopes and creosote desert flats between 300–1200 m altitude, rarely up to 2500 m.
 They thrive in full sun and in soil with excellent drainage.
 It also needs no summer water.
 It is related to the banana yucca (Y. baccata), which occurs in the same general area; hybrids between the two are sometimes found.

 Fire ecology

-Post fire, the Mojave yucca produces sprouts eagerly and the regeneration of the seedlings are witnessed.
+Post fire, the Mojave yucca produces sprouts eagerly and the regeneration of the seedlings is witnessed.
 The fire regime is defined predominantly by heavy crop vegetation that take part in carrying the fire in the ecosystem.
 Over time, the invasive species that have been introduced to the ecosystem, such as grasses, have turned more fire tolerant, increasing the fire frequency and altering the fire regime that existed in the past.

 Early accounts describe the flora of the Mojave Desert as arid grassland and shrubland communities.
 This ecosystem depended on winter precipitation.
 Y. schidigera was tolerant of this fire regime and rarely harmed.
 However, the introduction of nonnative grasses led to a higher frequency of fire, which decreased the survival rate of Y. schidigera.